|Pulteney Bridge in Bath, UK - one of the grandest bridges in the world|

 What does my brother know?
 After all, does not Bath have the Jane Austen Centre? - a lovely place in which I wrote a love letter to my man with an old fashioned quill and blotter?
 (He didn't even appreciate the thought and effort; my note wasn't amorous enough!)

-Is it not a charming place where my friend and I enjoyed a scrumptious tea at The Regency Tea Room (upstairs at the centre) before posing elegantly with Mr Darcy?
+Is it not a charming place where my friend and I enjoyed a scrumptious tea at The Regency Tea Room (upstairs at the Jane Austen Centre) before posing elegantly with Mr Darcy?

-How about the Roman Baths, smelling of and draining history?
+How about the Roman Baths, constructed in 70 A.D. and smelling of and draining history?

 And that fine old establishment that serves the most heavenly buns, Sally Lunn's?

 Indeed, I defy my big brother.
-Bath is one of most beautiful places in the world, and I - lucky girl! - got to experience it firsthand
+Bath is one of most beautiful places in the world with some of the lovliest architecture, and I - lucky girl! - got to experience it firsthand

-As I strolled along the Royal Crescent two Aprils ago, intoxicated by its romance and history, I imagined taking my handsome husband there on a romantic vacation someday.
+As I strolled along the Royal Crescent two Aprils ago, intoxicated by its romance and history, I imagined taking my handsome husband to the luxury hotel that now occupies numbers 15 and 16 on a romantic vacation someday.

 It would be just like a Jane Austen novel.